opencv/opencv/modules/imgproc/doc/filtering.rst

 .. c:function:: Ptr<BaseRowFilter> getLinearRowFilter(int srcType, int bufType,                         const Mat\& rowKernel, int anchor,                         int symmetryType)

-    Creates engine for separable linear filter
+    Creates an engine for a separable linear filter.

-    :param srcType: The source array type
+    :param srcType: Source array type.

-    :param dstType: The destination image type; must have as many channels as  ``srcType``
+    :param dstType: Destination image type that must have as many channels as  ``srcType`` .

-    :param bufType: The inermediate buffer type; must have as many channels as  ``srcType``
+    :param bufType: Intermediate buffer type that must have as many channels as  ``srcType`` .

-    :param rowKernel: The coefficients for filtering each row
+    :param rowKernel: Coefficients for filtering each row.

-    :param columnKernel: The coefficients for filtering each column
+    :param columnKernel: Coefficients for filtering each column.

-    :param anchor: The anchor position within the kernel; negative values mean that anchor is positioned at the aperture center
+    :param anchor: Anchor position within the kernel.
+Negative values mean that anchor is positioned at the aperture center.

-    :param delta: The value added to the filtered results before storing them
+    :param delta: Value added to the filtered results before storing them.

-    :param bits: When the kernel is an integer matrix representing fixed-point filter coefficients, the parameter specifies the number of the fractional bits
+    :param bits: Number of the fractional bits.
+The parameter is used when the kernel is an integer matrix representing fixed-point filter coefficients.

-    :param rowBorderType, columnBorderType: The pixel extrapolation methods in the horizontal and the vertical directions; see  :func:`borderInterpolate`
+    :param rowBorderType, columnBorderType: Pixel extrapolation methods in the horizontal and vertical directions.
+See  :func:`borderInterpolate` for details.

-    :param borderValue: Used in case of a constant border
+    :param borderValue: Border value used in case of a constant border.

-    :param symmetryType: The type of each of the row and column kernel; see  :func:`getKernelType` .
+    :param symmetryType: Type of each row and column kernel.
+See  :func:`getKernelType` .

 The functions construct primitive separable linear filtering operations or a filter engine based on them.
-Normally it's enough to use
+Normally it is enough to use
 :func:`createSeparableLinearFilter` or even higher-level :func:`sepFilter2D` .
 The function
-:func:`createMorphologyFilter` is smart enough to figure out the ``symmetryType`` for each of the two kernels, the intermediate ``bufType`` , and, if the filtering can be done in integer arithmetics, the number of ``bits`` to encode the filter coefficients.
-If it does not work for you, it's possible to call ``getLinearColumnFilter``,``getLinearRowFilter`` directly and then pass them to
+:func:`createMorphologyFilter` is smart enough to figure out the ``symmetryType`` for each of the two kernels, the intermediate ``bufType``  and, if filtering can be done in integer arithmetics, the number of ``bits`` to encode the filter coefficients.
+If it does not work for you, it is possible to call ``getLinearColumnFilter``,``getLinearRowFilter`` directly and then pass them to the
 :func:`FilterEngine` constructor.

-See also:
+See Also:
-:func:`sepFilter2D`,:func:`createLinearFilter`,:func:`FilterEngine`,:func:`getKernelType`
+:func:`sepFilter2D`,
+:func:`createLinearFilter`,
+:func:`FilterEngine`,
+:func:`getKernelType`
 .. index:: dilate

 dilate